NHS Lanarkshire logo

 Modify daily activities

-To help manage your symptoms, it is important that you are as active as possible but you may need to make changes to some of your day-to-day activities that make your symptoms worse.
+To help you manage your symptoms, it is important that you are as active as possible.
+However, you may need to make changes to some of your day-to-day activities that make your symptoms worse.

-Plan your day and do activities like walking the dog or shopping when you feel you have the energy to complete the task.
+Plan your day and do activities like walking the dog or shopping when you feel you have the energy.

 Pregnant woman sleeping.